MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 Now that we are on the same page regarding the characteristics which make up PowerShell code quality and maintainability, let's look at how `PSCodeHealth` can help us measure these characteristics.

-## Generating a PSCodeHealth report for a PowerShell project
+## Generating a PSCodeHealth Report For a PowerShell Project

 [PSGithubSearch](https://github.com/MathieuBuisson/PSGithubSearch) is a cute little PowerShell module I have written a while back, but I'm concerned that its quality and maintainability may not be up to par.
+### PSCodeHealth report as a PowerShell object

 Let's start by creating a `PSCodeHealth` report for all the PowerShell files (`'*.ps*1'`) in the project and store it into a variable for later use :